Stefanhouweling/Fireinterviewcoach/DEPLOYMENT.md

 - ✅ API keys are now server-side only
 - ✅ Frontend never sees API keys
+- ✅ Mapbox API calls are proxied through backend to avoid CORS issues
 - ✅ CORS is configured for your frontend domain
 - ✅ Environment variables are not committed to git
+- ✅ Passwords are hashed with bcrypt (never stored in plain text)
+- ✅ Payment processing handled by Stripe (no credit card data stored)

+## Data Storage & Privacy

+**See `DATA_STORAGE_AND_SECURITY.md` for complete details on:**
+- What data is stored where
+- Data confidentiality and security measures
+- How user data is protected
+- Stripe configuration details

+## Recent Changes

+- **Mapbox Integration**: City search now uses Mapbox API with backend proxy to avoid CORS errors
+- **Old Location Data**: Removed dependency on countries-states-cities-database (now uses Mapbox + Nominatim fallback)

 ## Troubleshooting